Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Acknowledgments

 This work has been made possible by the LISA Pathfinder mission, which is part of the space-science program of the European Space Agency.\\ We thank Paolo Chiggiato and the vacuum, surfaces and coatings group from Conseil Europ\'{e}en pour la Recherche Nucl\'{e}aire (CERN), for very helpful discussions about the LPF outgassing environment.\\ The Italian contribution has been supported by Istituto Nazionale di Fisica Nucleare (INFN) and Agenzia Spaziale Italiana (ASI), Project No. 2017-29-H.1-2020 ``Attivit\`a per la fase A della missione LISA''.
 The UK groups wish to acknowledge support from the United Kingdom Space Agency (UKSA), the Scottish Universities Physics Alliance (SUPA), the University of Glasgow, the University of Birmingham, and Imperial College London.
-The Swiss contribution acknowledges the support of the Swiss Space Office via the PRODEX Programme of ESA, the support of the ETH Research Grant No. ETH-05 16-2 and the support of the Swiss National Science Foundation (Projects No. 162449 and 185051).
+The Swiss contribution acknowledges the support of the Swiss Space Office via the PRODEX Programme of ESA, the support of the ETH Research Grant No. ETH-05 16-2 and the support of the Swiss National Science Foundation (Projects No. 162449 and No. 185051).
 The Albert Einstein Institute acknowledges the support of the German Space Agency, DLR.
-The work is supported by the Federal Ministry for Economic Affairs and Energy based on a resolution of the German Bundestag (FKZ 50OQ0501, FKZ 50OQ1601, and FKZ 50OQ1801).
-J.~I.~T. and J.~S. acknowledge the support of the US National Aeronautics and Space Administration (NASA).
-The Spanish contribution has been supported by Contracts No. AYA2010-15709, No. ESP2013- 47637-P, No. ESP2015-67234-P, No. ESP2017-90084-P and No. PID2019-106515GB-I00.
+The work is supported by the Federal Ministry for Economic Affairs and Energy based on a resolution of the German Bundestag (No. FKZ 50OQ0501, No. FKZ 50OQ1601, and No. FKZ 50OQ1801).
+J.I.T. and J.S. acknowledge the support of the U.S. National Aeronautics and Space Administration (NASA).
+The Spanish contribution has been supported by Contracts No. AYA2010-15709 (Ministerio de Ciencia e Innovaci\'on MICINN), No. ESP2013- 47637-P, No. ESP2015-67234-P, No. ESP2017-90084-P (Ministerio de Asuntos Econ\'omicos y Transformaci\'on Digital, MINECO) and No. PID2019-106515GB-I00 (MICINN).
 Support from AGAUR (Generalitat de Catalunya) Contract No. 2017-SGR-1469 is also acknowledged.
-M.~N. acknowledges support from Fundacion General CSIC (Programa ComFuturo).
-F.~R. acknowledges an FPI contract from MINECO.
-The French contribution has been supported by the CNES (Accord Specific de projet CNES 1316634/CNRS 103747), the CNRS, the Observatoire de Paris and the University Paris-Diderot.
-E.~P. and H.~I. would also like to acknowledge the financial support of the UnivEarthS Labex program at Sorbonne Paris Cit\'e (ANR-10-LABX-0023 and ANR-11-IDEX-0005-02).
-N.~K. would like to thank for the support from the CNES Fellowship.
+M.N. acknowledges support from Fundacion General CSIC (Programa ComFuturo).
+F.R. acknowledges an FPI contract from MINECO.
+The French contribution has been supported by the CNES (Accord Specific de projet No. CNES 1316634/CNRS 103747), the CNRS, the Observatoire de Paris and the University Paris-Diderot.
+E.P. and H.I. would also like to acknowledge the financial support of the UnivEarthS Labex program at Sorbonne Paris Cit\'e (No. ANR-10-LABX-0023 and No. ANR-11-IDEX-0005-02).
+N.K. would like to thank for the support from the CNES Fellowship.